siacentral/scprime-docker/README.md

 An unofficial docker image for SCPrime.
-Automatically builds Sia using the source code from the official repository: https://gitlab.com/SiaPrime/SiaPrime
+Automatically builds SCPrime using the source code from the official repository: https://gitlab.com/SiaPrime/SiaPrime

 SCPrime is a fork of the original Sia protocol and platform

 # Release Tags

 + latest - the latest stable SCPrime release
-+ versions - builds of exact SCPrime releases such as: `1.4.4`, `1.4.3` or `1.4.2.1`
++ versions - builds of exact SCPrime releases such as: `1.4.2.0` or `1.4.1.2`
 + unstable - an unstable build of SCPrime's master branch.
 Updated every 15 minutes

 **Get latest release:**